Understanding the contract process in Queensland can be a maze to navigate

 - BUYER’S SOLICITOR – Details of the conveyancing firm that will be completing the conveyancing for the purchase.
 Don’t assume you can do this yourself.
 Experts are there for a reason!

 - PURCHASE PRICE – The amount you will be offering to purchase the property for.
-This will depend on the property value, the current market conditions, the level of competition and many other factors.
-Of course this is the part that many buyers get wrong.
-Often buyers either overpay, or they miss out because someone else was prepared to pay more.
+This will depend on the property value, the current market conditions, the level of competition, and many other factors.
+Of course, this is the part that many buyers get wrong.
+Often buyers either overpay, or miss out because someone else was prepared to pay more.
 Getting expert advice from a professional Buyers Agent often saves a lot of money and stress!

 - FINANCE – Whether the contract will be conditional to obtaining final finance approval and if it is then details of the number of days required for this approval must be completed